All Episodes

 There's a psychology to investment.

-It's uh really been a remarkable run.
+It's really been a remarkable run.

-You know, and it could you look, you're the historian, I'm not um um an amateur historian.
+You know, look, you're the historian.

-I love to read history, but this has been your life's work, and I can't think in the modern era at least, uh maybe you could maybe one comparison could be I don't know, um, Roosevelt, World War II, um, and and coming into office and and dealing with you know economic problems that were you know unprecedented at the time.
+And I can't think in the modern era at least, maybe one comparison could be, I don't know, Roosevelt, World War II, and coming into office and dealing with economic problems that were unprecedented at the time.

-Look, I we just start with the border, and you look at the number coming across one year ago, and how dramatically the border has been tightened up.
+Look, if we just start with the border, and you look at the number coming across one year ago and how dramatically the border has been tightened up, that by itself would be historic.

 That would be historic.